UnivaCorporation/tortuga/doc/tortuga-6-admin-guide.md

         externally managed, persistent VPN connection between on-premise network and Amazon.

+        **Note:** Tortuga does not automatically set up or configure a VPN.

 * Amazon EC2-based installation

     * Amazon EC2 authorization and credentials